This article is part of a larger series on POS Systems.

 Is it easy to switch from Square to Shopify or vice-versa?

 Yes.
 As your business needs change, you might find one platform is better for you.
 As such, you can import CSV files with your items or customer information to Shopify or Square.
 If you have a larger inventory, Shopify and Square recommend that its support team be contacted for help.

 Square and Shopify offer user-friendly POS, ecommerce, and payment processing solutions.
 Shopify has more sophisticated ecommerce tools, making it a better fit for online and multichannel businesses.
-Meanwhile, Square offers a free POS and mobile app that are great for businesses that primarily sell in-person.
+Meanwhile, Square offers a free POS and mobile app that are best for businesses that primarily sell in person.